jim-schwoebel/voicebook/chapter_8_server/readme.md

 ### Google cloud SDK
 You can install the Google Cloud SDK download and follow instructions on website: https://cloud.google.com/sdk/docs/quickstart-macos

-*This section documents all the scripts in the Chapter_8_server folder.*

 ## Python web frameworks
 ### flask server